 From the south end of Breckenridge, drive 2 miles south on Colorado 9.
 Turn right on Spruce Creek Road.
 There is a sign here that says "The Crown".
 Stay right up a small hill and then left at an intersection.
 There are several side roads in this area.
 Stay on the main road and drive 1.2 miles (from Highway 9) to the Spruce Creek trailhead at 10,400’.
 There is a large parking area here.

 If you parked at the lower trailhead, begin your hike up the road.
 Pass the road to Crystal Creek soon after you leave the trailhead.
 Pass the Aqueduct road near Mt.
 Helen after 1 mile on the road.
-Lose a little elevation and then follow the remaining road all the way to the end near some Aqueduct structures.
+Lose a little elevation and then follow the remaining road all the way to the end, near some Aqueduct structures.

 Shortcut: If you are hiking the entire Spruce Creek road from the lower trailhead, here is a more direct route to Mayflower Lakes: After the intersection for the Aqueduct road, the Spruce Creek road goes up a small hill.
-At the top of the hill, there is a Jeep road that starts on the right.
-Take the Jeep road for 1/2 mile until it ends below Mayflower Lakes.
-From the end of the road, follow a trail past Mayflower Lakes and over to the main Mohawk Lake trail.
+At the top of the hill, locate a Jeep road on the road and take it for 1/2 mile until it ends below Mayflower Lakes.
+Then, follow a trail past Mayflower Lakes and over to the main Mohawk Lake trail.
 This shortcut is shown in yellow on the topo map.